enterspeedhq/enterspeed-docs/docs/getting-started/environment-clients.md

 - AI agent for blog content: Restrict to `blogpost` and `blogpage` indices only
 - Product recommendation system: Restrict to `product` and `category` indices only
-- Content migration tool: Use `cms:*` pattern for all CMS-related schemas
+- Content migration tool: Use `cms*` pattern for all CMS-related schemas

 ### Source API Index Scopes